Mahtelly25/Portfolio/README.md

 Contact Information: A dedicated section facilitating easy communication for potential collaborations or employment opportunities.

-Technical Foundation
+**Technical Foundation**
 HTML5: Utilized for robust and semantic document structuring.

 CSS3: Employed for comprehensive styling and responsive layout implementation.

-Local Deployment
+**Local Deployment**
-To launch this project locally, simply open the index.html file in your preferred web browser.
+To launch this project locally, simply open the index.html file in your preferred web browser eg Chrome, Firefox, etc.

-Repository Access
+**Repository Access**
-This project's source code is publicly available on GitHub:
+This project's source code is publicly available on GitHub.

+This is the netlify link to my portfolio: https://friendly-smakager-da6a8c.netlify.app/